davidheineman/edit-type-annotator/README.md

-## Sentence Ranking Annotator
-Work-in-progress annotator for upcoming paper. `index.html` can be used both as a standalone annotator or dropped directly into mTurk for annotation.

-**View the [tutorial](https://davidheineman.github.io/edit-type-annotator/tutorial), or see a [demo of the interface](https://davidheineman.github.io/edit-type-annotator/?s=0).**

 ### How to use
-In `script.js`, it calls the content in `data/input.json` for the annotator to use based on either the url (the `?s=n` suffix) or directly from mTurk.
-If you use mTurk, just make sure to update the `input.json` and upload an excel files of the sentence ids you want annotated.
+In `script.js`, it calls the content in `data/example.json` for the annotator to use based on either the url (the `?s=n` suffix) or directly from mTurk.
+If you use mTurk, just make sure to update the `data/example.json` and upload an excel files of the sentence ids you want annotated.

-**NEW**: `Script.js` now supports specifying the input file.
-It will use `data/draft_input.json` as it's default, but just pass a string argument to the `startupInterface()` function at the bottom of `index.html` to use a different file.
-Should look like: `startupInterface(is_mturk=true, data_path='data/path-to-data.json')`

 #### Options
 See the last second to last line of `index.html` for options when using the interface: